 This is a copy of a photograph of a Grange Distillery whisky label - which has returned to Burntisland after a lengthy trip round the world.
 (Postscript - Comment from Ian Buxton in February 2009: "The 'label' shown on your webpage is, in fact, I believe a late Victorian showcard or poster.
 An identical poster was recently for sale in an antique shop in Dundas Street, Edinburgh.
 It dates from after 1888, as the firm only became a limited company at that time.")

-I am grateful to Mary Neill of South Canterbury, New Zealand, for sending me the copy.
+We are grateful to Mary Neill of South Canterbury, New Zealand, for sending us the copy.
 Mary's late father, William Nicol, was born in 1902 at Kirkton Farm, Auchtertool, which supplied barley to the distillery.
 William's mother was Elizabeth Bisset, daughter of a flour mill owner in Burntisland and brother of James Bisset who became a well known chemist in the town.

 Mary herself got the photograph from a friend, Helen Southen, also of new Zealand.
 Helen's great great grandfather, Alexander Doig, was a millwright at the distillery at the time of the 1841 census; and an engineer at the 1851 census.
 And Helen in turn got the photo from a cousin in Canada!